nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 ```
 <iframe src="/htmlwidgets/fitterhappier/album_chart.html" height="400px"></iframe>

-Of all nine studio albums, Radiohead's latest release, "A Moon Shaped Pool" boasts the saddest average sentiment, driven in part by its finale, "True Love Waits".
-Interestingly, their least sad album, "The King of Limbs", came out just two years prior.
+Of all nine studio albums, Radiohead's latest release, "A Moon Shaped Pool" boasts the saddest average sentiment.
+This is largely driven largely by the fact that its finale, "True Love Waits", is the saddest song overall - exclude it, and "Amnesiac" takes the cake.

 ## Data Appendix